sonnt0201/Mnemonic/README.md

 # MNEMONIC

-MNEMONIC is a simple to-do list application that allows users to create to-do flashcards.
-Users can create a new flashcard, or edit, delete an exist one, manage which tasks are completed, overdue or still pending.
+MNEMONIC is a simple to-do list application that allows users to create to-do flashcards for their tasks.
+Users can create new flashcards, or edit, delete  existing one, manage which tasks are completed, overdue or still pending.

 ## Features

-* Create a flashcard
+* Create flashcards
-* Edit or delete an exist one
+* Edit or delete existing flashcards
-* Mark the completed tasks
+* Mark completed tasks
-* Auto-calculate the number of days to due date
+* Automatically calculate the number of days until the due date
 * Notify which tasks are close to the due date
 * Quick chat with ChatGPT